|Wonderful violets before I removed all their petals|

 Violet syrup a la Lavender and Lovage:

-- 20 g violet petals - you should anything else from the flower
+- 20 g violet petals - you should nothing else from the flower

 - 75 g boiling water